 A separate guide is available for New Jersey State and Local Governments.

-Legal materials for New Jersey are filed in the DOCLNJ sub-location in stacks 78-81 of the documents collections.
-These include West's New Jersey Digest, New Jersey Statutes Annotated, New Jersey Administrative Code, New Jersey Reports, New Jersey Superior Court Reports, Laws of New Jersey, School Law Decisions, the Legislative Index, and other sources.
-New Jersey bills are filed in stacks 80-81.
+Legal materials for New Jersey are filed in stacks 82-86 of the government documents collections.
+These include West's New Jersey Digest, New Jersey Reports, New Jersey Superior Court Reports, Laws of New Jersey, School Law Decisions, the Legislative Index, and other sources.
+New Jersey bills are also included.

-Recent legislative bills and other legal resources may also be found online via WestlawNext, the State Legislature website, or through the Law guide maintained by the Newark Law Library.
+Recent legislative bills and other legal resources may also be found online via Westlaw, the State Legislature website, or through the Law guide maintained by the Rutgers Law Library.
 See also the guide for New Jersey State and Local Governments.